 The Local Government Scheme is accounted for as a defined benefits scheme in accordance with the Local Government Pension Scheme (Benefits, Membership and Contributions) Regulations 2011, the Local Government Pension Scheme (Administration) Regulations 2009 and the Local Government Pension Scheme (Transitional Provisions) Regulations 2014.
-It is contracted out of the State Second Pension:

-- The liabilities of the Norfolk Pension Fund attributable to the Authority are included in the Balance Sheet on an actuarial basis using the projected unit method i.e. an assessment of the future payments that will be made in relation to retirement benefits earned to date by employees, based on assumptions about mortality rates, employee turnover rates, etc., and projections of projected earnings for current employees. - Liabilities are discounted to their value at current prices, using a discount rate of 2.6% (3.5% in 2015/16).
+- The liabilities of the Norfolk Pension Fund attributable to the Authority are included in the Balance Sheet on an actuarial basis using the projected unit method i.e. an assessment of the future payments that will be made in relation to retirement benefits earned to date by employees, based on assumptions about mortality rates, employee turnover rates, etc., and projections of projected earnings for current employees. - Liabilities are discounted to their value at current prices, using a discount rate of 2.7% (2.6% in 2017/18).
 This rate is based on a corporate yield curve based on the constituents of the iBoxx Sterling Corporates AA index and using the UBS delta curve fitting methodology.
 In line with the adoption of IAS 19 Employee Benefits, an individual discount rate is calculated for each employer, based on their own weighted average duration category.
 The weighted average duration is used to identify the appropriate category for each employer as shown in the table below:-